-Persons subject to the FCPA include: (i) "domestic concerns;" (ii) "issuers;" and (iii) foreign nationals or businesses.
-A "domestic concern" is any (a) individual who is a citizen, national, or resident of the U.S., (b) corporation, partnership, association, joint-stock company, business trust, unincorporated organization, or (c) sole proprietorship that has its principal place of business in the U.S., or that is organized under the laws of a state of the U.S., or a territory, possession, or commonwealth of the U.S. This would include a U.S. subsidiary of a foreign entity.
-An "issuer" is a corporation or other entity (including a foreign entity) that (a) has issued securities that have been registered in the U.S. or (b) is required to file periodic reports with the SEC.98
+Persons subject to the FCPA include: (i) "domestic concerns;" (ii) "issuers;" and (iii) foreign nationals or businesses who take an act in furtherance of a bribery in the U.S. A "domestic concern" is any (a) individual who is a citizen, national, or resident of the U.S., (b) corporation, partnership, association, joint-stock company, business trust, unincorporated organization, or (c) sole proprietorship that has its principal place of business in the U.S., or that is organized under the laws of a state of the U.S., or a territory, possession, or commonwealth of the U.S. This would include a U.S. subsidiary of a foreign entity.
+An "issuer" is a corporation or other entity (including a foreign entity) that (a) has issued securities that have been registered in the U.S. or (b) is required to file periodic reports with the SEC.95

-The reach of the FCPA is extremely long.
 Issuers and domestic concerns are liable if they engage in a corrupt act within the territory of the U.S. or use the U.S. postal system or other means or instrumentalities of interstate commerce, including telephone calls, facsimile transmissions, wire transfers and interstate or international travel to commit such act.
 In addition, a domestic company may be held liable for a corrupt payment authorized by employees or agents operating entirely outside the U.S., using money from foreign bank accounts, and without any involvement by personnel located within the U.S.